STRATEGIES FOR FAMILIES WORTH $5 MILLION TO $500 MILLION

 We will try and answer all these questions below, in what we consider to be the ultimate guide to find the best wealth manager.
 For those of you who have over $5 million and up to $500 million, we recommend you download this guide.

-What Is A Wealth Management, And Do You Need It?
+What Is Wealth Management, And Do You Need It?

-Wealth management is an advisory service that is availed by high-net-worth individuals.
+Wealth management is an advisory service that is used by high-net-worth individuals.
 It covers a wide range of aspects of a person’s financial life.

 These aspects can include estate planning, retirement planning, tax planning, investment management, legal and financial planning, risk management, insurance, and philanthropic planning.
 Wealth managers often have a minimum account size threshold that they adhere to.

 Wealth management is a specific form of financial advisory.
 Simply put, it is the highest level of financial planning service.
 If you work with an established wealth management firm like Pillar Wealth Management LLC, then the big advantage is that you only deal with one wealth manager who specializes in helping families with $5 million to $500 million in liquid portfolios.